 EURS 6000—Research Inquiries in European Studies.
 3 credits.
 This team-taught, interdisciplinary course will introduce students to advanced research methods for investigating issues in European Studies.
 Each student will develop a research proposal and paper on a specific disciplinary topic under the supervision of a faculty member in that discipline, with the requirement that the paper include significant insights from at least one other discipline.
 Papers will be evaluated by two faculty members: one from the primary discipline and one from the secondary.
 To be taken in the second semester.

-EURS 5998— Thesis Research (M.A.)
+EURS 8998— Thesis Research (M.A.)
 3 credits.
 For master’s thesis, taken under the supervision of a thesis director.
 Students work closely with a primary and a secondary Faculty Advisor, representing two distinct disciplinary approaches, to develop a detailed proposal for their M.A. thesis.
 Students will work closely with their Faculty Advisor(s) in person, or by e-mail and video-conferencing (e.g., Skype).
-The proposal must be submitted and approved by the beginning of the final semester.
 The final proposal must be submitted and approved by the beginning of the final semester of enrollment in the European Studies program.
 Prerequisite: graduate standing and instructor permission.